• Skip to primary navigation

 Cranberry Sauce with Cinnamon

-I don’t know about you, but in my book cranberry sauce is not just a “sauce” or “relish” to put on mashed potatoes.
-It’s not just a teaspoon of cranberry condiment added to the top of some side dish.
 It is a full blown side!
 Yes, cranberry sauce is a side dish!!
 It gets its own space on my plate and I load up on it.
-Enjoying taking big bites of this sweet but tart stuff all on its own.
+And I enjoy taking big bites of this sweet but tart stuff all on its own.

 Above view of square serving dish and two small bowls of cranberry sauce.